matthew-scherf/Only-One/README.md

      - Is not the ego or any bodily sheath
      - Is not distinct from anything perceived"
 ```
 **Status:  VERIFIED by Isabelle/HOL**

-*This is not philosophy or poetry.
-This is a formal logical proof, checked by a computer, reproducible by anyone.*

 ---

 ## Importance

 ### For Analytical Minds
 You don't have to accept Sanskrit terminology, Hindu cosmology, or guru authority.
-Here's the **logical structure** of non-dual realization, verified to be consistent.
+Here's the logical structure of non-dual realization, verified to be consistent.

 ### For Spiritual Seekers
-The formalization removes cultural baggage and shows what Advaita **actually claims** at its core.
+The formalization removes cultural baggage and shows what Advaita actually claims at its core.
 Use this as a map, then verify in direct experience.

 ### For Philosophers
 This demonstrates that ancient "mystical" teachings can engage with modern formal methods.
 It opens the door for precise comparison with Western systems (Spinoza, Berkeley, Kant).

 ### For Everyone
-This is an invitation: **The logic says this is coherent.
-Now, can you verify it in your own experience?**
+This is an invitation: The logic says this is coherent.
+Now, can you verify it in your own experience?

 ---